Andrew-Hanlon/AsyncEnumerator/README.md

 ## Discussion

 There are likely better ways of implementing most of the internals of these types.
-For one thing, I mostly used classes over structs (which are used by the framework types) to allow for more code reuse.
+For one thing, I largely used classes over structs (which are used by the standard framework types) to allow for more code reuse.

-The 'hack' for capturing the underlying Task-like object is not as bad as I thought it would have to be - I originally used reflection,  but I found the current method still which only relies on a 'dummy' continuation.
+The 'hack' for capturing the underlying Task-like object is not as bad as I thought it would have to be - I originally used reflection,  then found the current method which only relies on a 'dummy' continuation.

 The main oddity I have run into is that the compiler appears to treat all generic Task-like methods as if they should behave like `Task<T>` even when their builder semantics actually follow the void returning `Task` approach.
 This means you have to 'return' a value even when the _Task_ and awaiter have no `Result` field.
 I guess this wasn't the intended usage...